On sampling diluted Spin-Glasses with unbounded interactions: Introduction

 The work of Efthymiou and Zampetakis in \cite{EfthZamoCLT24} considers the same distribution as the one we consider here.
 They obtain a $\beta< \sqrt{\frac{\pi}{2}}\cdot \frac{1}{d}$ bound for the rapid mixing of Glauber dynamics on the 2-spin model on $\G(n,d/n)$.
 The bound on $\beta$ they obtain is even worse than that in \cite{KuiKuiSpinGlass2024}, but their analysis allows for unbounded couplings and degrees.
 The work in \cite{EfthZamoCLT24} does not use stochastic localisation, it rather uses the {\em path coupling} technique introduced by Bubley and Dyer in \cite{bubley1997path}.

 Considering the previous works, we conclude that the approaches utilising stochastic localisation seem to give better bounds for $\beta$, but, on the other hand, they do not seem to handle well the unbounded couplings.
 Indeed, incorporating such couplings into the analysis turns out to be a challenging task.
 Already getting from the bounded-degree case in \cite{AnariSTOC24} to the unbounded one in \cite{KuiKuiSpinGlass2024} is a non-trivial technical achievement.

-Our objective here is to utilise the stochastic localisation technique to obtain rapid mixing bounds for the 2-spin model on $\G(n,d/n)$, i.e., establish rapid mixing for diluted spin-glasses which allow unbounded couplings and degrees.
+In that respect, an important contribution of this work is to show how we can utilise the stochastic localisation technique to obtain rapid mixing bounds in the presence of both unbounded couplings and degrees, i.e., allowing us to deal with the 2-spin model on $\G(n,d/n)$.